Coding Robots Repair & Technical Support

 - Create a 2% bleach solution (4 teaspoons bleach per quart of water, or 5 tablespoons (1/3 cup) bleach per gallon of water).

 - Wet a soft cloth with the bleach solution.

 - Rub the outside of the KIBO robot and all component parts (blocks, modules, white boards, art stages, etc.) with the wet cloth.

 - Allow to air dry.
 Do not rinse off.

 We offer a 6 month warranty on the KIBO robot and its parts.
 We test every robot and component before it leaves our factory, but sometimes issues do arise.
 If you are unsatisfied in any way, please contact support for assistance or any questions you may have.

 Yes!
 Sometimes KIBO needs to come back to the shop to get going again.
-We charge a flat fee of $75 (including one-way shipping for domestic orders) for this service if your 6 month warranty has expired.
+We charge a flat fee of $86 (including one-way shipping back to you for domestic orders) for this service if your 6 month warranty has expired.
 Please email support and describe the problem you’re having.
-We might be able to help you without going through the repair process.
+We might be able to help you without going through the coding robots repair process.
 If you do send your robot back to us, we will evaluate it and determine whether it can be repaired.
 If so we will repair it; if not, we will replace it.

 I need more information.
 Can someone help?

 We are here to help!
 Email email@example.com or call 781-894-4022.